 How can we make sure outdoor swimming is safe?

 Some landowners, organisations and concerned individuals want to ban swimming outdoors, but that doesn’t solve anything as young people will find places to swim, whether in the open or in forbidden places (discussed here (Wild Swimming) and here (Hung out to Dry)).
 Other landowners take a less restrictive approach, including putting helpful signs at popular swimming spots explaining how to swim outdoors safely.
-Read the text of the Carding Mill safe swimming sign pictured below
+Download text of Carding Mill safe swimming sign (Word.doc, 1 page)

 The Outdoor Swimming Society has published this wonderful guide to access to inland beaches, with advice for landowners & managers, and anyone who wants to see more swimming in lakes, rivers, and other inland waters.
 Read about and download the OSS Guide to Inland Bathing Areas.

 Those of us who have become familiar with swimming in rivers and lakes, and have learnt how to assess the possible risks and how to cope with them, can pass this on.